ghzuo/Collapse/README.md

 4. make
 5. make install (_option_)

-### Run Programms in Docker
+### Run Programs in Docker

-Docker allows users run programs on both Windows and Linux/MacOS.
+Docker allows users preforming programs on both Windows and Linux/MacOS.
 You can download docker free and reference [docker document](https://docs.docker.com/install/) to install it.
-After install docker, basic usages for CVTree are:
+After installing docker, basic usages for CVTree are:

 1. Build/download docker image: `docker build -t="cltree-img" .`
    or `docker pull ghzuo/cltree`.
-In this step, a image with cvtree programs will obtained.
-Here option "-t" set the image name.
-After build image, you can delete the dangling images for build by `docker image prune`.
+In this step, an image with cltree programs will obtain.
+Here option "-t" sets the image name.
+After building the image, you can delete the dangling images for build by `docker image prune`.
-2. Start container from image in:
+2. Start container from the image in:
-   `docker run --rm -it -v $PWD/example:/root/data cltree-img` In this step, you will enter the cvtree container, and the "example" folder of this project will be find in the "data" folder.
-Change path to the data folder, and run `cltree`.
-You will get the result for eight genomes in the "list" file.
-You can change the path "\$PWD/example" to your own data directory.
+   `docker run --rm -it -v $PWD/example:/root/data cltree-img` In this step, you will enter the cltree container, and the "example" folder in the host will be mounted on the "data" folder in the container.
+Change the path to the data folder, and run `cltree`.
+You will get the result for genomes in the "list" file.
+You can change the path "\$PWD/example" to your data directory.
 3. Exit and stop container: `exit` in docker terminal.
 4. Run cvtree in docker by one command in example folder:
    `docker run --rm -v $PWD:/root/data cltree-img cltree`